kadojs/kado/doc/guide/MakeSimpleWebsite.md

 {{>footer}}
 ```

-Once that code is placed to the file and the file is saved, change to the
+Place the code, and the file saved, change to the
 terminal of your project root and run the following command.

 ```
 $ node app
 ```

 This command should execute without error.
-Now, your web server is complete and serving "Hello World" HTML from
+Now, your web server is complete
-[localhost:3000](http://localhost:3000) now with your partials being rendered
+and serving "Hello World" HTML from [localhost:3000](http://localhost:3000) now
-as well as serving the new CSS.
+with your partials rendered, and serving the new CSS.

 Congratulations!
 Another stage complete on learning Kado.
 Now advance to the
 [Build an Admin Panel](./BuildAdminPanel.md) guide where we explain how to turn